All Episodes

 They want catastrophic health insurance.

-It's just it's all of this stuff is interlinked in order to create the demand for bigger government.
+All of this stuff is interlinked in order to create the demand for bigger government, which is somehow magically where the solution to everything lies.

-Which of course is a lie.
+Which, of course, is a lie.

 There are very few solutions to social problems in big government.